AndersDeath/diary2/000-current.md

 Today I texted to my ex friend that was really close buddy, almost brother - Vadim Erokhov.
 I delivered a piece of news about Pasha.
 Besides that I was in Visable office today.
 I needed to bring a signed contract.
 So I did it.
 Additionally I was in the XU office and did some other things.
 The guy that supposed to be from Morocco is actually from Saudi Arabia.
 I could not expect this.
 Now I understand why he is so religious.
 It's normal.
 In the evening I was on a product meetup that wasn't so interesting but I decided to refresh myself in some other society.

-# 22 May - Dienstag - Berlin - 608 Tag der Einwanderung - Hot Sunny
+# 22 May - Mitwoch - Berlin - 608 Tag der Einwanderung - Hot Sunny